BarnattW/BarnattW/README.md

 <p><b>The Future</b><br>
 Learning web Dev and software architectures has been a fun chapter, but I want to branch out to other operating systems and mediums, in particular, machine learning & AI, as well as game dev.
-I want to dip my toes in as much fields as I can and get a feel for what I enjoy the most. <br>
+I want to dip my toes in as much fields as I can and get a feel for what I enjoy the most.
-I made a decision recently to pursue game development with Unreal Engine, and I've been focused much of my time and energy towards that goal.
 </p>
 <br>